All Episodes

 You've looked at quite a few, haven't you?

-And one that you didn't list here, but that I found eternally interesting, is the chupacabra.
+And one that you didn't list here, but that I have found eternally interesting, is the chupacabra.

 Chupacabra, sure.

-Yeah, now, look, people, again, ridicule and joke, but, gee, Lauren, there have been endless reports, beginning in Puerto Rico, then South America, then Mexico, even the Southwest U.S., of goats with all the blood removed from them, two bite marks on the neck, and not only goats, but other animals, and even some humans.
+Now, look, people, again, ridicule and joke, but gee, Lauren, there have been endless reports, beginning in Puerto Rico, then South America, then Mexico, even the southwest U.S., of goats with all the blood removed from them, two bite necks on the neck, and not only goats, but other animals, and even some humans.

 Oh, I know.